Moises444/kubernetes-challenge/README.md

 moisesasaldana@cloudshell:~/kubernetes-challenge (gentle-impulse-327504)$

 > $ docker build . -t donatello
+> $ docker tag react-app gcr.io/gentle-impulse-327504/donatello
 ---

-### 4. Now i need to push it to the registry.
+### 4. I need to push it to the registry.
 Once i made the image I needed to tag it.
-> $ docker tag react-app gcr.io/gentle-impulse-327504/donatello

 > $ docker push gcr.io/gentle-impulse-327504/donatello
 ---
-### 5. Now i have to go back one folder and do the fun stuff.
+### 5. Now to do the fun stuff.
 > $ cd ..
 from  moisesasaldana@cloudshell:~/kubernetes-challenge (gentle-impulse-327504)$
 to   moisesasaldana@cloudshell:~ (gentle-impulse-327504)$